The AC Ammeter

 The alternative AC ammeter solutions involve the use of resistive shunts and measuring the sub volt ac signal with an AC millivolt meter.
 This is an elegant by not straight forward.
 The moving coil instrument is a DC instrument, better suited to measuring voltages of the order of ten volts.
 It would need a rectifier that adds a high level of uncertainty into the reading when taking into accound the forward voltage drop of any real world diode bridge.

 I wanted my AC ammeter to have a full scale deflection of 10A.
 If I used a 0.1ohm shunt, this would only drop one volt, and dissipate only 10W.
 Thats a reasoneable amount and I certainly would not want to use more resistance than that.
-A one ohm shunt would dissipate 100Watts at 10A and thats just silly.
+A one ohm shunt would dissipate 100Watts at 10A and that is just silly.

 test points are for initial calibrationstep transformer from discarded ghetto blaster